tsolomko/SWCompression/README.md

 let decompressedData = try?
 Deflate.decompress(compressedData: data)
 ```
 **Note:** you should properly handle possible errors in loading data from file
-and define yourself if you need any `Data.ReadingOptions`.
+and decide yourself if you need any `Data.ReadingOptions`.

 However, it is unlikely that you will encounter deflated data outside of any archive.
 So, in case of GZip archive you should use: